 Average Weather in Klamath Falls Oregon, United States

-In Klamath Falls, the temperature typically varies from 22°F to 85°F over the course of the year, and is rarely below 8°F or above 93°F.
+In Klamath Falls, the summers are warm, dry, and mostly clear and the winters are chilly and mostly cloudy.
+Over the course of the year, the temperature typically varies from 22°F to 85°F and is rarely below 8°F or above 93°F.

 The warm season lasts for 3.0 months, from June 18 to September 18, with an average daily high temperature above 75°F. The hottest day of the year is August 4, with an average high of 85°F and low of 50°F.

 The cold season lasts for 3.4 months, from November 15 to February 26, with an average daily high temperature below 47°F. The coldest day of the year is December 23, with an average low of 22°F and high of 37°F.